MaziarHeidari2003/database_lab_project/README.md

 cursor = connection.cursor()

 My project is like a weblog about music, you can authenticate and publish posts and see others post and comment on them or like them and ...
+By them way I had to know lots of sql for this project!!!!!!!